idiap/bob/src/doc/TorchInstallation.rst

   '''private development''', you can use version 0.5.1 and above.
 Torch will work seemlessly.
 Please note that if you decide to distribute Torch compiled with a version of ffmpeg prior to 0.6, then the whole package becomes GPL'ed;
-* `LibXML2`_: this dependence is used for the XML Dataset implementation.
 * `ImageMagick`_: is used for reading and writing image output.
 We currently compile against version 6.6.7, but other versions should work.
   Please note we make use of the C++ API (a.k.a.
 ImageMagick++).